keboola/crewai_demo/docs/mvp/management-api-curl-examples.md

   }'
 ```

-### 12. Create a Runtime with File Upload
+### 8. Create a Runtime with File Upload

-Create a runtime from a ZIP file containing your code:
+Create a runtime from a ZIP file containing your code.
+You can provide the runtime configuration in multiple ways:

 ```bash
 # First, create a runtime configuration JSON file